Your Guide to the Best Wedding Anniversary Gifts by Year

 Traditional: Wood

-Trees themselves are known to symbolize strength—something that couples celebrating a fifth wedding anniversary should be celebrating!
+Trees themselves are known to symbolize strength — something that couples celebrating a fifth wedding anniversary should absolutely be celebrating!

 Gift Idea: Wooden Bath Tray